QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 When creating a Script, it's shown in the inspector.
 You can add fields inside the inspector too, to allow someone (or yourself) to easily change some values/parameters.

 The **bad way** to do this, is to set an **attribute public**.
-Indeed, as a "side effect", it will be shown inside the editor, but it also means that any other class know this attribute, and this may lead to problems later.
+Indeed, as a "side effect", it will be shown inside the editor, but it also means that any other class knows this attribute, and this may lead to problems later.

 The **right way** to do this, is to declare a serialized field.